Curvi-Linearis/nonebot_plugin_pjsekaibot/README.md

 6. Since you don't want others to start an asset update at their will, you can modify `(plugin)/handler/admin.py`, uncomment the commented line in the rule function, and modify the whitelist.
 Since then, only the ones on your white list can call `/pjadmin`.

+7. Configure your notify server in `(plugin)/modules/ntfy.py`.
+If you don't have one, maybe you have to comment out the code calling `Notify()` function.

-7. If everything is OK, you can change the logger settings in `bot.py`, switch the logger level to "WARNING".
+8. If everything is OK, you can change the logger settings in `bot.py`, switch the logger level to "WARNING".
 It's not good to run a bot in production with debug logging level, as it may leak sensitive information.

 ## Command